Monuments & Memory in Poland, Berlin, and Prague with Prof. Justin Cammy

 Gain insights from local experts and visit five UNESCO World Heritage sites.
 Look forward to special treats like a private Chopin concert at a Warsaw palace, a relaxing cruise on the Elbe River and a Polish vodka tasting!

-– 3 nights in Kraków, Poland, at the deluxe Hotel Unicus Palace.
+– 3 nights in Kraków, Poland, at Hotel Unicus Palace.

-– 2 nights in Warsaw at the deluxe Hotel Bristol, Warsaw.
+– 2 nights in Warsaw at Hotel Bristol, Warsaw.

-– 3 nights in Berlin, Germany, at the deluxe InterContinental Berlin.
+– 3 nights in Berlin, Germany, at the Berlin Hilton.

-– 1 night in Dresden at the deluxe Bilderberg Bellevue Hotel Dresden.
+– 1 night in Dresden at Bilderberg Bellevue Hotel Dresden.

-– 2 nights in Prague, Czech Republic, at the deluxe Cosmopolitan Hotel Prague.
+– 2 nights in Prague, Czech Republic, at the Cosmopolitan Hotel Prague.